mecid/mecid.github.io/_posts/2020-10-22-the-magic-of-redacted-modifier-in-swiftui.md

 }
 ```

 Remember that SwiftUI applies skeleton view effect only when we use placeholder redaction reason.
-Any other reasons should be hidden manually.
+Any other reasons should be handled manually.

 ```swift
 extension View {